scipopt/gcg/doc/resources/devs/howtoadd/own-classifier.md

 This string is printed as description of the classifier in the interactive shell.

 @par DEC_PRIORITY: priority of classifier
+At the begin of the detection process, the classifiers are called in a predefined order, which is given by the priorities of those.
+The classifiers are called in the order of decreasing priority.

+\par DEC_ENABLED: Flag to indicate whether the detector should be enabled by default.
+Disabled classifiers are not started.

 @par DEC_ENABLEDORIG: classify on original problem
+Set this flag to true if the classifier should classify on the original (non-presolved) problem.

-@par DEC_ENABLEDPRESOLVED: classify on presolved problem
+@par DEC_ENABLEDPRESOLVED: classify on presolved problem Set this flag to true if the classifier should classify on the presolved problem.

 # Classifier Data {#CLS_DATA}

 Defining classifier data is optional.

 # Interface Methods {#CLS_INTERFACE}
-At the bottom of clscons_XYZ.cpp/clsvar_XYZ.cpp, you can find the interface method SCIPincludeConsClassifierXYZ()/SCIPincludeVarClassifierXYZ(), which also appears in clscons_XYZ.h/clsvar_XYZ.h.
+At the bottom of clscons_xyz.cpp/clsvar_xyz.cpp, you can find the interface method SCIPincludeConsClassifierXyz()/SCIPincludeVarClassifierXyz(), which also appears in clscons_xyz.h/clsvar_xyz.h.
 \n
 This method has to be adjusted only slightly.
 It is responsible for notifying GCG (and especially cons_decomp.c) of the presence of the detector by calling the method DECincludeConsClassifier()/DECincludeVarClassifier().
-SCIPincludeConsClassifierXYZ()/SCIPincludeVarClassifierXYZ() is called by the user to include the detector, i.e., to use the detector in the application.
+SCIPincludeConsClassifierXyz()/SCIPincludeVarClassifierXyz() is called by the user to include the detector, i.e., to use the detector in the application.

 If you are using detector data, you have to allocate the memory for the data at this point.